-The Carnegie/Firehall Community Project, Stand Your Ground – (2005 – 2008) located in Vancouver’s Downtown Eastside this multi-year project involved both professional and non-professional dancers in a process of communication around spirit dancing and the language of danced poetry and myth.
-The Legacy (2008 - ongoing) of this project is to seed dance within Vancouver’s Downtown Eastside through a series of projects to develop the community leadership and engagement.
+The Carnegie/Firehall Community Project, Stand Your Ground – (2005 – 2008) located in Vancouver’s Downtown Eastside this 3 year project involved both professional and non-professional dancers in a process of communication around spirit dancing and the language of danced poetry and myth.
+The intended legacy of this project was to seed dance within Vancouver’s Downtown Eastside through a series of projects to develop the community leadership and engagement.
 Major partners in this development Simon Fraser University School For The Contemporary Arts – Woodwards and Carnegie Community Centre.
 Following this conclusion of this project we created the program Dance In & For the Community to represent all the community work of this company (past, present & future) - the current project under this banner is Dance in Vancouver's Downtown Eastside - a progression of The Carnegie/Firehall Community Project

 Collision – (2008 - 2011) – a new choreography integrating the many layers of KJD practice into a single work – a legacy to Karen Jamieson’s work – bridging professional and community practices.
 Collision will be created through a unique joint residency at the Roundhouse Community Centre and the Dance Centre and will involve community & professional dancers and multidisciplinary artists.
 Exploring spirit of place and the history of Vancouver.
 Site specific to the Roundhouse performances July 2011